Domestic Violence Hotline

 You have the right to provide the court with a victim impact statement.
 A victim impact statement may assist the court when making a decision in a case.

 You have the right to request a protection order from the criminal court.
 A protection order issued by a criminal court will order the abuser to stay away from your residence, work, and/or school.
 The protection order will also order the abuser to refrain from contacting you in any way, including telephoning, harassing, or threatening you directly or through others.
 The kind of protection order available to you depends on your relationship with the abuser.
+A Criminal Protection Order will expire when the case is resolved or dismissed.

 - Temporary custody of children